-Evidence-based recommendation Grade RAS mutation studies should be performed on patients with advanced (metastatic) colorectal cancer in whom anti-EGFR treatment is being considered.
-Cetuximab and panitumumab should only be considered for the treatment of patients with RAS wild-type metastatic colorectal cancer.
-D
+RAS mutation studies should be perfe prmed on patients with advanced (metastatic) • treatment is being considered.
+Cetuximab and ered for the treatment of patients with RAS wild-type metastatic colorectal cancer. and for the deathene of patients with this wild type